themormansound/TSL-UMD-Listener/README.md

 # TSL-UMD-Listener

+A simple python script to test incoming TSL UMD 3.1 udp messages.

 Opens port 40001 (configurable) to listen for TSL UMD 3.1 messages.
-Displays tallys for ID 1-8 in a gui.
+Displays tallys for ID 1-8 in a sexy gui.
 Made in python and tkinter

 Libraries nneded: